craftablescience/MareTF/README.md

                                                power of 2. [nargs=0..1] [default: "BIGGER"]
   --height-resize-method                       How to resize the texture's height to match a
                                                power of 2. [nargs=0..1] [default: "BIGGER"]
-  --xbox-mip-scale                             On the XBOX platform, expands the perceived
+  --console-mip-scale                          On console platforms, expands the perceived
                                                size of the texture when applied to map geometry and models.
 For example, given a 256x256 texture, setting a mip scale of 1 will cause it to be perceived as 512x512 without actually increasing memory requirements.
-                                               Ignored on all other platforms. [nargs=0..1]
+                                               Ignored on PC. [nargs=0..1] [default: 0]
-                                               [default: 0]
   --gamma-correct                              Perform gamma correction on the input image.
   --gamma-correct-amount                       The gamma to use in gamma correction.
 A value
                                                of 2.2 is assumed by a good deal of code in